China warns countries against striking trade agreements with us at its expense - ExBulletin

 China warns countries against striking trade agreements with us at its expense

-China has warned countries to conclude a broader economic agreement with the United States at its expense, increasing its rhetoric in a spiral trade between the two largest economies in the world.
+Beijing: China has warned countries to conclude broader economic agreements with the United States at its expense, increasing its rhetoric in a spiral trade between the two largest economies in the world.

-Beijing will firmly oppose any party concluding an agreement at the expense of China and “will take countermeasures in a resolute and reciprocal manner,” said his Ministry of Commerce.
+Beijing would firmly oppose these transactions and take countermeasures in a resolute and reciprocal manner, said a spokesperson for the Ministry of Commerce.

-US President Donald Trump interrupted the radical rates he announced in dozens of countries on April 2, with the exception of those in China, distinguishing the second world economy for the biggest samples.
+President Donald Trump interrupted the radical prices he announced in dozens of countries on April 2, with the exception of those of China, distinguishing the second economy in the world for the biggest samples.

-China is determined and capable of protecting its own rights and interests, and is willing to strengthen solidarity with all parties, said the ministry.
+China was determined and capable of protecting its own rights and interests, and was willing to strengthen solidarity with all parties, the ministry said.

 |